benhowell/benhowell.github.com/_drafts/vigilantism-vandalism-and-ethics-in-engineering.md

   <div class="intro-txt">

 <p>
-On the 26th of August, 2014, FTDI released their latest Windows driver (v 2.12.0.0) and it's distribution via a recent Windows automatic update has been, at best a monumental error in judgement, and at worst a case of unethical vandalism.
-In simple terms, the driver update deliberately executes malicious code to brick any device not manufactured by FTDI.
-This not only stops the device from running with the FTDI drivers, it stops it working entirely as it sets the device PID to 0 which in effect, stops Windows and Linux machines recognising the device.
+On the 26th of August, 2014, FTDI, manufacturer of the worlds most widely used USB serial chip, released their latest Windows driver (v 2.12.0.0) and it's distribution via a recent Windows automatic update has been, at best a monumental error in judgement, and at worst a case of unethical vandalism.
+In simple terms, the driver update deliberately executes malicious code to brick any device deemed non-genuine by FTDI such as conterfeit chips, and more alarmingly, legitimate clone chips.
+This not only stops the device from running with the FTDI drivers, it stops it working entirely as it sets the device PID to 0 which stops Windows and Linux machines recognising the device.
 FTDI are using malicious code to deliberately damage hardware.
 </p>